 Strong foothold in gear space

 Bharat Gears Limited (“BGL” or the “Company”) is engaged in the manufacture of automotive gears for more than 30 years.
-The Company supplies gears to major Original Equipment Manufacturers (OEMs) in India and overseas for different segments of the automobile industry - heavy, medium & light trucks, utility vehicles, tractors & off highway vehicles.
+The Company supplies gears to major Original Equipment Manufacturers (OEMs) in India and overseas for different segments of the automobile industry - heavy, medium & light trucks, utility vehicles, tractors & off-highway vehicles.
 Because of its strong foothold in the automotive gears and components space in the domestic market, the Company has shown good growth in all business segments despite one of the worst slowdowns in the automobile sector in recent times.
-For FY 2013, company’s total income stood at Rs.
+For FY 2013, the company’s total income stood at Rs.
 392.62 Cr. and the net profit stood at Rs.
 4.97 Cr.
 For the nine months period ending December 2013, total income stood at Rs.
 314.77 Cr. and net profit at Rs.
 2.11 Cr.

 The Company’s client base includes leading OEMs like Tata Motors, New Holland Tractors, John Deere Equipment, VST Tractors, John Deere Coffeyville Works, Ashok Leyland, Man Force, TAFE, Escorts, and JCB.
-BGL also supplies to tier I companies like Dana Corporation, Spicer India and Carraro.
+BGL also supplies to tier I companies like Dana Corporation, Spicer India, and Carraro.

 Bharat Gears has two plants — one in Mumbra (Maharashtra) and the other in Faridabad (Haryana) — with a total installed capacity of 5.2 million gears per annum.
 The Company has undertaken debt to fund its capital expenditure of Rs.
 580 million in 2013-14 towards increasing its manufacturing capacity and modernization of its existing facility.
 The Company expects capacity to rise 10 % in FY14 driven by both Brownfield and Greenfield expansions at Pune.
 On May 13, 2013, the Company set up its third facility at Satara in Maharashtra, commercial production on which will commence from FY 2014.
-New added capacity will enhance company's ability to service all clients situated in western and southern India.
+Newly added capacity will enhance the company's ability to service all clients situated in western and southern India.

-Constant focus on technology enhancement
+The constant focus on technology enhancement

 What’s Dragging the Stock

-Slowdown in the automobile sector
+The slowdown in the automobile sector

 Bharat Gears is engaged in manufacturing of automotive gears for Medium/Heavy Commercial vehicles and tractor segment and caters to both domestic and export markets as an OEM and aftermarket supplier of gears.
 The future prospects of Bharat Gears are linked to the performance of the commercial vehicles and tractor industry.
 Any slowdown in the sector adversely affects the company’s financial performance.
 In FY 2013, the automobile sector has seen a major drop in volume.
 Consequently, the Company has witnessed a significant drop in sales which reflected in its revenues.